You are here

 Goodwill Industries of Denver: Ending the Cycle of Poverty

 We are Goodwill Denver – we translate the good in the local community to programs and resources that change lives.
 While you might know us through our Denver thrift stores, we're more than just a place for great deals – we have programs that improve our community and inspire hope, one person at a time.

-Goodwill’s retail division is comprised of a network of 25 retail stores, 1 Deja Blue Boutique, 3 outlet worlds and 18 stand-alone donation centers throughout metro Denver and northern Colorado.
+Goodwill’s retail division is comprised of a network of 27 retail stores, 1 Deja Blue Boutique, 1 Home Store, 3 Outlet Worlds, and 18 stand-alone donation centers throughout metro Denver and northern Colorado.
 Profits from these retail stores, as well as donor contributions, fund Goodwill’s highly successful programs in workforce development.
 We help people find the tools to success at work and in life.

-Last year, Goodwill served over 19,000 individuals in our community.
+Last year, Goodwill served nearly 23,000 individuals in our community.

-- We provide job training programs in Arapahoe and Fort Morgan Counties.
+- We provide job training programs in Denver metro and northern Colorado.
 The motto of the program is to help participants get a job, get a better job and eventually get a rewarding career.

 - Goodwill also provides employment opportunities for people with disabilities/disadvantaging conditions in the community, at our main offices as well as in our stores.

 How Does Goodwill Denver Help?